drugis/mtc/README.md

     management and model generation capabilities.
 The generated models can be run using JAGS or BUGS, or by GeMTC GUI itself.

-  * An R package.

   * A Java library  that can also run the MTC models using the YADAS pure Java MCMC package.
-This is used by [ADDIS][2] to perform network meta-analysis.
+This is used by ADDIS2 to perform network meta-analysis.

+**WARNING**: The GeMTC Java is no longer maintained.
+Development is being continued in the [GeMTC R package][1].

 Requirements
 ------------